KENNEDY CENTER VSA COMPOSITE

 Working with Jean Kennedy Smith and Vicki Lawford at the Kennedy Center

-Cliff Robertson and Marc Finkel recording new voice-over tracks and interstitial in LA studio
+Cliff Robertson and Marc Finkel are recording new voice-over tracks and interstitials in the LA studio for A Very Special Arts Story.

 marcbarryfinkel.com/jeankennedysmith